yriahi/ec2cryptomatic-serverless/README.md

 ## Description

-This tool let you :
+This tool lets you :
 - Encrypt all the EBS volumes for an instance
 - Duplicate all the source tags to the target
 - Apply DeleteOnTermination flag if needs
 - Preserve the original volume or not as an option
 - Start each instance after encrypting is complete

-For your information, the workflow used to encrypt a EBS volume is:
+For your information, the workflow used to encrypt an EBS volume is:
 - Take a snapshot from the original volume
 - Copy and encrypt that snapshot
 - Create a new volume from that encrypted snapshot